-In 2016, 3.3% of people in the UK are said to have experienced depression, according to mental health charity Mind.
+In 2017, about 17.3 million adults in the United States had at least one major depressive episode, according to The National Institute of Mental Health.
 Depression can cause fatigue, a low or hopeless mood, and even thoughts of suicide.
-Severe symptoms impact how you feel, think, and handle daily activities such as sleeping, eating, and working.
+Severe symptoms impact how you feel, think, and handle daily activities such as sleeping, eating, and working, according to NIMH.
 Turner said she experienced some of these symptoms, telling McGraw: "I had no motivation to do anything or go out.
 Even with my best friends; I wouldn't want to see them; I wouldn't want to go out and eat with them."

 But Turner told McGraw that she’s in a better place now, thanks to a recipe of therapy, medication, self-love, and positive affirmation from her fiancé Joe Jonas.

 "I'm now with someone that makes me realize that I do have some redeeming qualities, I suppose," she told McGraw.
 "When someone tells you they love you every day, it makes you really think about why that is, and I think it makes you love yourself a bit more."

 She has also started tuning out when it comes to social media.
 McGraw tried to reassure Turner during the interview: “They don’t know you, and they wouldn’t say that to you in an elevator,” McGraw said.
 “They’re keyboard bullies.”